zRkPTLdWQxDD6A5/pojavlauncherteam.github.io/ios/wiki/going-further/non-vanilla/forge.md

 ```
 cd /path/to/installers.jar

-# Change /path/to/ to where the jars actually are
+# Change /path/to/ to where the jars actually are (i.e. /var/mobile/Documents)
 ```

 4. Next, type this command to install Forge (if you symlinked Java as explained on the installing page, you can just type `java`):